-A degree in English is versatile and prepares students for a variety of career paths.
+A degree in English or Philosophy is versatile and prepares students for a variety of career paths.
 Study after study shows that employers seek workers with strong oral and written communication skills as well as critical thinking and problem solving skills.
-An English degree helps a student develop these skills.
-There are several common career paths that English majors take:
+An English or Philosophy degree helps a student develop these skills.
+There are several common career paths that our majors take.

 English majors who earn a bachelor's degree and certification in secondary education are usually eligible to be high school English teachers.
 With a master's degree, English majors are eligible to teach in a two-year college.
 These levels usually emphasize the teaching of writing.
-With a doctorate, English majors are eligible to teach in a four year college or university.
+With a doctorate, English majors are eligible to teach in a four-year college or university.
+The same is true of philosophy majors.
 College professors may choose an area of specialization, which is usually related to their doctoral studies; they are usually expected to do research.

-Scholarly research in English is usually combined with teaching.
+Scholarly research in English or Philosophy is usually combined with teaching.
 Most English scholars research literary theory, authors, genres, or periods; rhetorical theory; or composition theory.
+Philosophers exam a wide range of topics including epistemology, ontology, ethics, logic, and metaphysics.
 Anyone who anticipates a career in research should enjoy reading, writing, and working alone.

 Editors usually work for book, magazine, or newspaper publishers.
 They may have education in journalism as well as English.
 They are sensitive readers with an excellent command of the language.
 They develop manuscripts from submission to publication.
 Most book and magazine editors work in New York City, though some positions do exist in smaller areas.